Women in Electronic Music & Female Music Producers

 I wrote a post in response to a BBC article asking “Why are female producers so rare?”

-And here is an interesting article I contributed to by Paula Wolfe who did a Phd around this subject – A Studio of One’s Own: music production, technology and gender
+And here is an article I contributed to by Paula Wolfe who did a Phd around this subject – A Studio of One’s Own: music production, technology and gender

 And here is a lovely hopeful interview with a group of 10/11 year old girls who had completed my Introduction to Music Technology Course carried out in primary schools:

 I will start with the electronic music and then further down will be recording studio stuff and inspiring the next gen(eration).
 This is a rolling compendium so please do pipe up and share any links you feel should be included

 Women in Electronic Music